h2oai/wave/website/docs/enterprise/developer-guide.md

 ### Running the app in cloud-like environment locally

 Just run `q8s-cli exec`.
-This will bundle the app in a temporary `.qz` and launch it locally using our platform docker image.
+This will bundle the app in a temporary `.wave` and launch it locally using our platform docker image.

 Note that this requires that you have docker installed and that you have access to the docker image.